The Benefits of Shopping Local Ripple Through Communities

 Have you ever wondered how your stolen information is used to commit fraud, and what you can do to help prevent it?
 We have some tips to help you keep your information safe.

-Fraudsters have become increasingly adept at getting information they need to commit fraud by posing as financial institution call center agents, or by sending text messages that look like they are coming from your trusted financial institution, warning of suspicious transaction activities.
+Fraudsters have become increasingly adept at getting the information they need to commit fraud by posing as financial institution call center agents, or by sending text messages that look like they are coming from your trusted financial institution, warning of suspicious transaction activities.
 They are also known to call in to call centers posing as customers requesting changes to their card information and parameters.
 Fraudsters use information stolen through data breaches (at health insurance providers, reward program providers, credit bureaus, merchant terminals, and social media sites, to mention just a few recent ones) as well as through malware programs deployed on personal computers and other sources.
 Stolen personally identifiable information (PII) is combined with stolen card information, resulting in sufficient information to create profiles that fraudsters can use to position themselves as the actual cardholders.

 Help protect your personal information from fraud by remembering:

 A text alert from The Callaway Bank warning of suspicious activity on your card will not include a link to be clicked.
-You should never click on a link in a text message that is supposedly from The Callaway Bank.
+You should never click on a link in a text message supposedly from The Callaway Bank.
 A valid notification from The Callaway Bank will provide information about the suspect transaction and ask you to reply to the text message with answers such as ‘yes’, ‘no’, ‘help’, or ‘stop,’ and will never include a link.

 A text alert from The Callaway Bank will NOT be from a 10-digit number resembling a phone number.